Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 Finally, just to mention the use of person-first language.
 There’s a get-out-of-jail free card here, because in French grammar the noun always precedes the adjective: maison bleu, chien noir, trampoline rond.
 Thus an “autistic person” is always a “personne autiste”.
 However, that doesn’t stop widespread use of “personne avec autisme” (person with autism), without any recognition whatsoever that it’s a term that could be problematic.

-Apart from these stigmatising and medicalising issues, the other main problem with everyone speaking French is that they don’t speak English.
+Apart from these stigmatising and medicalising issues, the other main problem with everyone speaking French is that they’re not speaking English.
 Not a problem per se of course, you can still buy your baguette and write your novel, but a problem in having access to a wider, international discourse that’s carried out predominantly in English.

 While there are important books on autism available in French: Grandin, Bogdashina, Vermeulen, Attwood, Donna Williams etc., the field is notable for the huge number of books that are NOT available.
 In that basket, and conspicuously absent in French is Steve Silberman’s Neurotribes, in spite of attempts by a number of people here to find a publisher willing to take it on.
 But this is just the tip of the iceberg.
 For example, none of the recent books from Damian Milton, Nicholas Chown or Luke Beardon are available in French, and it’s hard to see Melanie Yergeau’s new book - looking at autism and identity from the point of view of neurological queerness - not suffering the same fate.